volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. restart ESP
 #. if Station is ok firstBoot is ended, set firstBoot param = off
 #. if station ko reload firstboot page with alert

+/fisrtboot page is send by firstboot.html page witch is register in place off index.html normale page when we received /

 Behavior when user move EPS from one physical site to another
 ===============================================================